fpcorso/litesurveys-wordpress-plugin/README.md

 This plugin connects your [LiteSurveys](https://litesurveys.com) account to your WordPress site.
 It allows you to easily embed surveys into your site and collect responses.

-**Important Note**: This plugin requires a paid LiteSurveys plan to create surveys and collect responses.
-Pricing starts at $1/month and every plan comes with a 14-day free trial.
+**Important Note**: This plugin requires a LiteSurveys plan to create surveys and collect responses.
+Get started for free today!.

 ## Getting Started